toniclecb/springbootregistration/readme.md

 - 109_first_test
   - Added the first test class for method DateTimeService.date() in the class DateTimeServiceTest
   - Second test, Changing the code to a more testable code, remove the direct dependency on Date, test getStringDatetime
+- 110_upload_and_download_files
+  - Create the class FileStorageConfig to store the directory of upload
 ## Tags

 ### 100_initial - Initial project